-Though severe scrapes might not be the first thing that springs to mind when thinking of organ damages, that's exactly what they are and, in many cases, they can be quite devastating.
+Though severe scrapes might not be the first thing that springs to mind when thinking of organ damage, that's exactly what they are.
+In many cases, they can be quite devastating.

 “Road rash” is a common term used to describe these deep abrasion injuries, which occur when riders are thrown from their bikes.
 As their bodies skid across the pavement or gravel, their protective gear, as well as layers of skin, fat, muscle, and other tissues are sheared away—often down to the bone.
 This may result in overwhelming pain, nerve damage, infections, permanent scarring, and other complications.

 Road rash injuries vary dramatically by type and severity.
 These injuries may be classified as:

 - Avulsions, when layers of skin and muscle are scraped away

 - Open wounds, which may be extensively contaminated with debris